Shreyas-Mallesh/Code-interpreter/README.md

-# Codebase Interpreter is the interactive way for navigating through codebases.
+# This Codebase Interpreter provides an interactive way to navigate through the codebases.

 # Highlights
 Ease of Use: Simply input your OpenAI key and the name of your GitHub repository.